ARMmbed/mbed-client/docs/dev_man_serv_enable.md

 The Device Management and Service Enabler Interface supports the following data types:

 - Text: for Resources.
-- TLV: for Object and Object Instances.
+- TLV: for Objects and Object Instances.

 #### The Create operation

 There are two types of resources you can create:

-- Static: you set the value of the resource once and it does not change during the course of operations.
+- **Static**: you set the value of the resource once and it does not change during the course of operations.
-- Dynamic: the value is expected to change during the course of operations.
+- **Dynamic**: the value is expected to change during the course of operations.
 Therefore, the value is fetched from setter APIs every time the server requests a read operation.

 Here is an example of creating a custom static Resource: